16th August 2022|Company Updates

 In majority of the countries worldwide, the number of new renewables jobs exceeds the number of lost fossil-fuel jobs.
 However, decarbonization may result in a net loss of energy system jobs in China and some fossil-fuel exporting countries such as Mexico, Australia, Canada, South Africa, Nigeria, and Angola.
 On a positive note, manufacturing and installation of solar and wind infrastructure account for more than one-third, or 7.7 million, of the new renewable energy jobs for these countries.
 These jobs aren’t tied to a specific location like, say, working a coal seam.
 As a result, countries may compete for what the researchers refer to as a “global pool” of renewables manufacturing jobs.

-If you are interested in advancing your career further in the energy sector, please send us your CV to enquiries@mac-projects.com, and we will be in touch with you as soon as possible.
+If you are a job seeker interested in advancing your career further in the energy sector, please send us your CV to enquiries@mac-projects.com, and we will be in touch with you as soon as possible.
 Alternatively, check out the jobs we have available at the moment on this link.

 References